YnnJ456/ENCAP/README.md

 * output file
   * binary_vector.csv -- The 0 or 1 predictions.
   * probability.csv -- the probability predictions.
-  * test_score.csv -- the score of acc, pre, recall, fi_score, auc, spe and mcc.

 When dataset = 'DS1' will use DS1's models, features and normalize scaler.